LeoTan123/NTU-CT2003-Assignment/TESTING_QUICK_GUIDE.md

 **How to use:**
 1. Open in Excel or Google Sheets
-2. Update "Status" column as you execute tests:
+2. Update "Status" column as tests are executed:
    - Not Started
    - In Progress
    - Passed